maddieijams/twitter-clone-server/README.md

 # twitter-clone-server
-A full stack app built with MongoDB, Apollo, GraphQL, and React Native
+A server for my full stack twitter clone built with MongoDB, Apollo, and GraphQL